Kangaroob/odin-calculator/README.md

 # odin-calculator
 Calculator assignment for The ODIN Project

 This is a calculator I built in JavaScript without using the Math object.
 I did my best to emulate the behaviour of a calculator I used in my childhood.
 For example, pressing "5 + + + + =" will calculate to 25.
+I really like it!

 --Click or tap the ON button 5 times in a row to change the display size.
 The default is made to fit the screen on mobile devices